-Marina Vallarta is an actual working marina and the area around it is it’s own little city.
-It has restaurants, shops, spas, golf courses and so much more.
+On the west side or the bay side of Mexico 200, is the actual Marina Vallarta.
+It’s a working marina boats and boat storage.
+The area around it is rally it’s own little city.
+You can find everything here.
+It has restaurants, shops, spas, hair salons, golf courses, a post office and so much more.
 Practically anything you want or need is there.

 San Tropico Hotel is the other hotel I stayed at in the Marina Zone.
 The name says hotel but it’s more condo than anything.
-Beautiful manicured grounds and the cutest pool area.
+The hotel has beautiful manicured grounds and a very nice pool area.
 Even though I’m usually a beach girl, their pool made cheating on the beach very easy.
 It’s even slightly heated.

 I was traveling solo but they gave me a two bedroom condo with a complete kitchen.
 The entire wall in the living room opened to a huge balcony.
 I could have seen myself staying several months at this property.